nns15899/Multilevel_queue/README.md

  lowest range of priority.
 Each and every queue should get a quantum time of 10 seconds.
 CPU will keep on shifting between queues after every 10 seconds.

+ please see the (ezgif.com-video-to-gif.gif) for the live demonstration of the code... taking the input of user and displaying it